-Required Secondary Powers: Due to the lack of parachute and the addition of Super Jump and quick recovery when knocked down, there is no such thing as fall damage when within the simulation (i.e. for the vast majority of the game.
+Required Secondary Powers: Due to the lack of parachute and the addition of Super Jump and quick recovery when knocked down, there is no such thing as fall damage when within the simulation (i.e. for the vast majority of the game).

 Retcon: In Saints Row 2, the key to defeating Veteran Child is hitting him with flashbang grenades.
 During Shaundi's rescue mission, the Veteran Child boss fight is recreated, but as there are no grenades in this game, the method is changed to shocking him with a stun gun instead.
 Boss also helps Shaundi home in the second game, where the intro to this mission suggests Gat did instead.

 Retirony: One of the (virtual) mooks in Asha's simulation was two (virtual) weeks from (virtual) retirement when you (virtually) stab him to (virtual) death.

 Retraux: A late game mission features a retro style beat-em-up, complete with pixellated graphics and badly-digitized voices.